shivannis/xandr-docs-public/xandr-docs/articles/curate/create-and-activate-a-plan.md

 description: The article describes how to create and activate a plan.
 ---

-# Create and activate a plan
+# Microsoft Curate - Create and activate a plan

 From the **Plan** menu, you can create a plan that lets you experiment with deal line item targeting settings, understand inventory availability and reach, and seamlessly create a line item from your completed plan.